hechoendrupal/drupal-console-book/hu/commands/create-comments.md

 ## Rendelkezésre álló beállítások
 Beállítás | Részletek
 -------|-------------
---limit | commands.create.comments.arguments.limit
---title-words | commands.create.comments.arguments.title-words
---time-range | commands.create.comments.arguments.time-range
+--limit | How many comments would you like to create --title-words | Maximum number of words in comment titles --time-range | How far back in time should the comments be dated

 ## Rendelkezésre álló argumentumok
 Argumentum | Részletek